Taco Town

 Chilosos Taco House

-This longtime Heights favorite is open for breakfast and lunch only, and now has a location in Bridgeland, too.
-Breakfast tacos here are top-notch, with fluffy flour tortillas strong enough to hold their contents.
-At lunch you can choose from the Big Texas Lunch tacos, which include carne guisada, fajita tacos, crispy tacos, and street tacos.
+This longtime Heights favorite is open for breakfast and lunch only, with a second location now in Bridgeland.
+Breakfast tacos here are top-notch—fluffy flour tortillas sturdy enough to hold all the fillings.
+Stop by in the afternoon for the Big Texas Lunch tacos, which include carne guisada, fajita tacos, crispy tacos, and street tacos.

 Cochinita & Co.

-Chef Victoria Elizondo has earned James Beard nods in the past for her homey East End café.
-You can’t go wrong with anything on the menu, but we particularly love the cochinita pibil tacos, and the vegan tinga made with lion’s mane and oyster mushrooms is a must-order.
+Chef Victoria Elizondo has earned James Beard recognition for her homey East End café that serves some of the best Mexican cuisine in the city.
+You can’t go wrong with anything on the menu, but the cochinita pibil tacos are essential, and the vegan tinga made with lion’s mane and oyster mushrooms is a must-order.
 Trust us.

 Delicias Maya

-Parked most days in front of the beloved Black Hole Coffee House in Montrose, Delicias Maya does a great barbacoa taco that's flavorful while not being too greasy.
-You can, and should, also nab a bottle of the truck’s salsa for your home needs.
+Parked Sunday through Tuesday in front of the beloved Black Hole Coffee House in Montrose, Delicias Maya turns out a barbacoa taco that's flavorful without being too greasy.
+Pick up a bottle of the truck’s salsa on your way out to bring some of the flavor home.

 Dichos Taqueria serves barbacoa, pork belly, and even veggie tacos with plantains and avocado.